DanielFGray/reactblog/content/posts/fp-intro.md

 ---

-I'm of the opinion unless you need to `break` inside a loop, most use-cases of `for` to iterate over an array can usually be replaced with `map`, `reduce`, or `filter`, and get huge gains in readability.
+I'm of the opinion unless you need to `break` or `continue` inside a loop, most use-cases of `for` to iterate over an array can usually be replaced with `map`, `reduce`, or `filter`, and get huge gains in readability.